Marina di Carrara | Forte dei Marmi | Pietrasanta | Camaiore | Viareggio

 Time from Colletto with car: 1 h 15 min

-The Versilia area is decidedly high end.
-It is famous for its summer night life, and therefore the height of the season is during the summer.
-Visitors at any other period will not see the Versilia at its fullest and many establishments actually close down at the end of September.
+The Versilia area is definitely high-end.
+It is famous for its summer nightlife, and therefore the height of the season is during the summer.
+Visitors from any other period will not see Versilia at its best and many factories will actually close at the end of September.

 Marina di Pisa | Tirrenia | Calambrone

 Distance from the Colletto: 80 km

 Time from Colletto with car: 1 h 20 min

 As you go south, the beaches become shorter and narrower.
 Many of them start having heaths and stretches of real woods right behind the beach.
 The beaches of this stretch near Pisa tend to receive strong currents.
 The Marina di Pisa, however, is particularly suitable for families as the beach is protected from the open sea by large rocky walls that have been piled up to act as barriers that make the beach experience much more pleasant.

 Antignano | Quercianella | Castiglioncello | Vada di Rosignano Marittimo | Cecina | Marina di Bibbona | Castagneto Carducci | San Vincenzo | Riotorto-Piombino | Marciana Marina-La Fenicia

 Distance from the Colletto: 85 km

 Time from Colletto with car: 1 h 30 min